laulin/sf2/README.md

 ## Practical considerations

 If you expect to protect a file from a data disclosure in case of hardware theft, **never** store you sensitive file on the hardware.
 If you need to use another editor than the one included in SF2, you must extract your file to a RAM partition (TMPFS, RAMFS).
+Prefered using --external option in this case, more easy.

 ## Supported system